azotheblue/blog/_posts/2024-03-01-Security-Onion-Playbook.md

 excerpt_separator: <!--more-->
 ---

-Let's peel another layer for Security Onion...
+Let's peel back another layer for Security Onion...

-## SECURITY ONOIN
+## SECURITY ONION

 Before diving into how to set up playbook on on Security Onion, it would probably be a good idea to explain what in the world a Security Onion is.
 Security Onion is a fantastic open source Cyber Defense Tool.
 It provides many of the needed tools and functionality need for a Security Operations Team to operate, all in a single package.
 I personally have been using it since 2016 and have seen the great improvements the Security Onion Team has made over the years.